VicFC/Sudoku/README.md

 # Sudoku
-The game is originally in spanish.
+Game coded in Python with TKinter.
+Game is also originally in Spanish.